Post-mining management: Ineris coordinates the European POMHAZ project

 Context and scope of the project

 The European POMHAZ (Post-Mining Multi-Hazards evaluation for land-planning) research project aims to improve the methods and tools that allow the operational execution of multi-hazard analyses in mining areas.
-Coordinated by Ineris, the project brings together four European countries (Germany, France, Greece, and Poland) and seven organisations in the field of post-mining management (Ineris, CERTH, GIG, THGA-DMT, PCC, SRK, UFB, TU-BAF).
+Coordinated by Ineris, the project brings together four European countries (Germany, France, Greece, and Poland) and seven organisations in the field of post-mining management (Ineris, CERTH, GIG-PIB, THGA-DMT, PCC, SRK, TU-BAF).

 In former mining areas, various types of natural and/or technological hazards coexist with those inherent to mining.
 The POMHAZ project focuses on the assessment of these hazards and how they interact, the overall management of the area, and any resulting risks.
 The project deals specifically with abandoned European coal mines, with practical examples of its methods implemented in France, Germany, Greece, and Poland.